CME information and disclosures

 Neonatal conjunctivitis is inflammation of the conjunctiva in infants < 4 weeks of age.
 Most cases are caused by perinatally transmitted infections (e.g., gonorrhea, chlamydia), however, rarely, neonatal conjunctivitis may result from a reaction to antimicrobial prophylaxis given at birth (aseptic neonatal conjunctivitis).
 Common features include conjunctival injection, swollen eyelids, and ocular discharge.
 Untreated infections may progress rapidly, causing blindness and systemic infection.
 Culture of the conjunctiva and exudate should be performed for neonates exhibiting clinical features of neonatal conjunctivitis before initiating immediate antimicrobial therapy.
 All patients should be monitored for signs of neonatal sepsis and specialists should be consulted early in management.
-Neonatal conjunctivitis is rare in high-income countries because of the implementation of comprehensive preventive measures (i.e., counseling on sexually transmitted infection prevention, antenatal screening and treatment of infections, and prophylactic antibiotics at birth).
+Neonatal conjunctivitis is rare in high-income countries because of the implementation of comprehensive preventive measures (i.e., , antenatal screening and treatment of infections, and prophylactic antibiotics at birth).

 |Neonatal gonococcal conjunctivitis || |